Blogmas: I ran another marathon

 I’m optimistic, scared and excited.

-Before the race had even started, while Jakob and I waited in line for the porta potties every participant was collectively emptying their nerves into, I overheard plenty of runners discussing their goal finishing time.
+Before this race had even started, while Jakob and I waited in line for the porta potties every participant was collectively emptying their nerves into, I overheard plenty of runners discussing their goal finishing time.
 I pointed out to Jakob that most other runners planned to finish at least 20 minutes faster than us.

 He thought about it for a moment and then replied, “Maybe we’re too realistic with our goals.”

 I felt offended before I realized he wasn’t intending to be negative, just pragmatic.
 Frankly, we are pretty realistic.
-We pushed ourselves hard, but maybe we did shoot just below the stars.
+We pushed ourselves hard, but maybe we did shoot just below the stars?

 Or maybe I should shut up and just be happy about my (our) new personal best.